 - Find ways to help your visitors to make new friends.

 Area: Welcome Functions at Special Church Events

-- All areas of ministry requiring use of the church kitchen (Setup, serve, clean up)
+- All areas of ministry requiring the use of the church kitchen (Setup, serve, clean up).

-- Provide hospitality arrangements for visiting pastors, missionaries, and special invited guests
+- Provide hospitality arrangements for visiting pastors, missionaries, and specially invited guests.

 Area: Member Care